 Founded in 1920, the American Association of Community Colleges (AACC) has, over nine decades, become the leading proponent and the national "voice for community colleges."
 The association was conceived when a group of presidents representing public and independent junior colleges met in St. Louis, Missouri, for a meeting called by the U.S. commissioner of education.
 Originally named the American Association of Junior Colleges (AAJC), the association was to function as a forum for the nation's two-year colleges.

 In 1972, the name of the national organization was changed to the American Association of Community and Junior Colleges (AACJC), reflecting the community orientation of most public, two-year institutions.
 In 1992, the association’s name was simplified to its present form.

 AACC supports and promotes its member colleges through policy initiatives, innovative programs, research and information and strategic outreach to business and industry and the national news media.
-The association's efforts are focused in five strategic actions areas:
+The association's efforts are guided by the AACC 2013-2016 Strategic Plan.

 Governed by a 32-member board of directors elected by the membership, AACC is a nonprofit organization whose overriding mission is to "Build a Nation of Learners by Advancing America's Community Colleges."